 Cohorts are typically offered every term.
-Our next start date is September 2019, followed by Spring term 2020.
+Our next start date is 28th October 2019, followed by a Spring term 2020 intake.
 There will usually be one or two (or more) regional locations across England for the one-day face-to-face workshops.
 New intakes start every term.

 See foot of page for application link.